AnotherIronBee/fabric-1.21.1-modpack/README.md

 I included some optimization mods as well as some QoL and visual mods.

 # How to install?
-You can install them by dragging mods and resourcepacks into Mineraft folders respectively
+You can install them by dragging mods and resourcepacks into Mineraft folders respectively.

+# What settings do you use?
+Its all up to you and your pc which settings should you use, but I like to use BSL with Minimal settings, render distance 16 chunks + voxy 256 chunks and no particles.